-A list of all courses to complete Early Start Program (ESP) at any CSU can be found at http://earlystart.csusuccess.org/csu early start.
+A list of all courses to complete Early Start Program (ESP) at any CSU can be found at https://csustudentsuccess.org/

 The Coyote First Step (CFS) program has been created to meet CSU Early Start Program requirements.
-The six-week intensive summer math program makes it possible for students to live on-campus for the first two weeks of the program, where students will take free math courses and engage in activities designed to promote college success.
+The three-week intensive summer math and English program makes it possible for students to take free math and/or English courses.